vixkram/osmosis/SECURITY.md

 ### 1. Email

-Send your detailed vulnerability report to `security@osmosis.team`.
+Send your detailed vulnerability report to the appropriate security contact for this fork.

 ### 2. GitHub Private Vulnerability Reporting

-Utilize [GitHub's Private Vulnerability Reporting](https://github.com/osmosis-labs/osmosis/security/advisories/new) for confidential disclosure.
+Utilize GitHub's Private Vulnerability Reporting for confidential disclosure through this repository's security advisories.

 ## Submit Vulnerability Report